SAP-samples/teched2022-DA161/exercises/getStarted/README.md

 # Getting Started

-**Objective:** You should develop a basic understanding on how to create visualizations within SAP Analytics Cloud.
+**Objective:** Before we get started on the exercises, we will show you how to get started in SAP Analytics Cloud and ensure that you are ready for the exercises.

 **Estimated Time:** 5 mins

-**Exercise Description:** this applies to all three sections before you start
+**Exercise Description:** Before we get started on the exercises, we will introduce the homepage of SAP Analytics Cloud and show where you can access your files and dashboards for the exercises.
+Before you begin each exercise, make sure that you refer to this section to ensure a seamless start.

 **Key Features:**
-- Create a set of visualizations (i.e. Chart, Geo, and Table) to illustrate key relationships within your data
-- Understand the Builder Panel vs. Styling Panel
-- Learn how to create some calculations
+- Locate your files
+- Save a new copy of a dashboard

 ⚠️**Disclaimer**
 When completing exercises, some data values or sceenshots may not match what you see on your sceen.
 It is because the current exercise is based on a feature that is currently in BETA.